 Abolition is about presence, not absence.
 It’s about building life-affirming institutions. — Ruth Wilson Gilmore

-Yes We Cannibal is an anti-profit institution for experimental art and social practice
+Yes We Cannibal is a project space for new art and thought.

-The idea for Yes We Cannibal first germinated when co-founders Mat Keel and Liz Lessner met in Washington DC several year ago.
-Mat had recently returned from living in England and Liz was preparing to move to Brazil for a year.
+The idea for Yes We Cannibal first emerged when co-founders Mat Keel and Liz Lessner met in Washington DC in 2018.
+Mat had recently returned from living in Bristol, England and was inspired by that city’s deep roots in musical innovation and alternative socio-political thought.
+Liz was preparing to move to Brazil for a year where the experience of carnaval blocos would forever change how she saw the social world.

 They began working together on an art event structured around an experiential dinner “for the end of the world” with each of the courses serving as one of the four horsemen.